qinyizhou2023/qinyizhou2023.github.io/_pages/about.md

 - How users' cognitive and behavioral patterns affect their interaction with AI tools
 - How to design AI tools to support a human-AI co-creation process

+📫 Get in Touch
+I'm always interested in collaborating on projects at the intersection of design and AI.
+Feel free to reach out!

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.